 On the flipside is breast reduction surgery, the average cost of which is $5,631.
 During breast reduction, the surgeon removes fatty tissue, glandular tissue, and excess skin.
 Women may choose breast reduction to address both physical and emotional discomfort.
 Although insurance companies tend to use cup size as a guideline (often denying coverage if you're not a "DD or larger," notes Dr. Johnson), the ASPS recommends to insurance companies that the determination should focus not on how large the woman's breasts are, but on the severity of a woman's symptoms.
 For example, the weight of very large breasts can cause neck, shoulder, and back pain, leading to pain and discomfort during day-to-day activities.
 A woman may also experience rashes and yeast infections where her breasts fold over her torso.
 All of this may contribute to severe emotional pain as well.

 "If her nipples are pointing to the floor, it's obviously a problem," says Dr. Johnson, "but it depends on the subjective thought process of the reviewer."
 Dr. Johnson recommends documenting the symptoms and their duration (some insurance companies won't consider paying for breast reduction until the symptoms have gone on for at least a year).
 She also recommends documenting all non-surgical measures taken by the woman that have failed (such as diet, exercise, supportive bras, chiropractic, and massage).
 It's also a good idea to document the woman's willingness to endure scarring in the interest of relieving her symptoms, Dr. Johnson adds, because this shows that her desire for the surgery isn't frivolous.
+Don't miss these 8 things you should know before going under the knife for breast reduction surgery.

 Male breast reduction